Root operators, root groups and retractions: preliminaries

-It is shown in \cite[3.4 and 29.15.iii]{AffineWeiss} that $G^\dagger$ acts transitively on the set of apartments of $\bound X$ and hence the root datum is unique up to conjugation by an element of $G^\dagger$.
-In fact Moufang spherical buildings are uniquely determined by their root datum, see \cite[3.6]{AffineWeiss}.
+In case that $F = \C((t))$ where $\C$ are the complex numbers, $G^\dagger$ is just G. It is shown in \cite[3.4 and 29.15.iii]{AffineWeiss} that $G^\dagger$ acts transitively on the set of apartments of $\bound X$ and hence the root datum is unique up to conjugation by an element of $G^\dagger$.